Reasons Why Your Cat May Be So Thirsty

 How much water should a cat drink – how much is too much?

-If your cat is drinking anything over 0.8 ounces per lb (50mls per kg) of body weight per day (24-hour period) it warrants a veterinary evaluation.
-Anything over 1.5 ounces/lb/day (100mls/kg/day) is definitely excessive.
+If your cat is persistently drinking more than 0.8 ounces per lb (50mls per kg) of body weight per day (24-hour period) it could be excessive and mean that a veterinary evaluation is necessary.
+Anything persistently over 1.5 ounces/lb/day (100mls/kg/day) is definitely excessive and in need of veterinary evaluation.

 For example: a cat that weighs 9 lbs would be drinking too much if it drank over 7 ounces per day and if they drank over 13.5 ounces that would be way too much.